Connectivity-Service-Development/app-android/README.md

 - `automotive` module

-  The module contains implementation of the Android Automotive Application
+  The module contains an implementation of the Android Automotive Application.

 - `mobile` module

-  The module contains implementation of the Android Application
+  The module contains an implementation of the Android Application.

 - `shared` module

-  The module contains shared components like colors, fonts, use-cases etc.
+  The module contains shared components such as colors, fonts, use-cases, etc.

 ## Architecture